ctrueden/ctrueden.github.io/_pages/deus/NPCMorningcrow.md

--=Sarah Morningcrow=-
+---
+layout: page
+title: Sarah Morningcrow
+permalink: /deus/NPCMorningcrow
+category: deus
+---
 Morningcrow is a werewolf, and founder of the Mars colony.
-She is sympathetic with the ((OrgLuna|New Lunar Order))'s objections to the Deus rite.
+She is sympathetic with the [New Lunar Order](OrgLuna)'s objections to the Deus rite.